-Department of Communications, Information Technology and the Arts, November 1998, Report by the Putting Cables Underground Working Group.
+&lt;sup>119 Department of Communications, Information Technology and the Arts, November 1998, Report by the Putting Cables Underground Working Group.

-Local governments also need to consider their cost recovery methods from ratepayers to address affordability issues in any future underground power projects.
-Some of the ways in which local governments can address affordability issues, which are already used in some instances, include:
+The Authority also considered in its draft report that local governments would also need to consider their cost recovery methods from ratepayers to address affordability issues in any future underground power projects.
+The draft report listed some of the ways in which local governments could address affordability issues, which are already used in some instances, and include:

-- Recovering the costs from ratepayers over time; - Allowing ratepayers to pay for their share of the project costs when their property is sold and the gain from retrospective underground power is realised; and - Subsidising the costs of the program for all or some of the ratepayers, such as pensioners.
+- recovering the costs from ratepayers over time; - allowing ratepayers to pay for their share of the project costs when their property is sold and the gain from retrospective underground power is realised; and - subsidising the costs of the program for all or some of the ratepayers, such as pensioners.

-6.3.3 Draft Findings
+6.2.3 Submissions on the Draft Report